 The Loop itself takes its name from either the cable car transportation system or more likely the elevated railway loop which circles around the downtown area.
 The real origin is debated amongst Chicagoans.

 I’m conscious of often referring to the movies in describing different places, but it’s unavoidable; US culture has been exported around the world through its films and the streets of Chicago are as famous as any from the silver screen.
 Take for instance the double and triple-level streets.
-How many car chase scenes have we all ‘lived through’ that took place under and over the city’s multi-layer of roadways?
+How many car chase scenes have we all ‘lived through’ that took place under and over the Windy City’s multi-layer of roadways?

 The Jay Pritzker Pavilion

 Following our city map we begin by making our way to Millennium Park.
-A key feature of Chicago are the parks and green space throughout the city.
+A key feature of Chicago are the parks and green space throughout the Windy City.
 Millennium Park itself as a visitor attraction is just stunning, more than 24 acres in size and part of the larger, Grant Park.

 Admission is free giving access to some amazing public art.
 The Cloud Gate sculpture which we encounter first is simply awesome and a photographic inspiration.
 If you only see one attraction in Chicago, make sure it’s the Cloud Gate, that’s how brilliant I think it is.